-Everest Base camp and Lobuche Peak Climbing is another well-known trip that the popular Everest region has to offer for adventure lovers like you.
-By embarking on this journey, you will be experiencing all the moments of Everest base camp trek like explore Sherpa cultures, traditions, Kala Patthar hike, walk on Khumbu glacier, outstanding views of Khumbu glacier, and finally summit the Lobuche peak.
+Everest Base Camp and Lobuche East Peak Climbing is another well-known trip that the popular Everest region has to offer for adventure lovers like you.
+By embarking on this journey, you will be experiencing all the moments of the Everest base camp trek.
+Like exploring Sherpa cultures, traditions, Kala Patthar hike, walk on Khumbu glacier, outstanding views of Khumbu glacier.
+And finally, summit the Lobuche peak.

 Day 1 : Arrive in Kathmandu (1,300m /4,264 ft)::